learn-co-curriculum/dsc-implementing-recommender-systems-lab/README.md

 This prediction value is a tuple and each of the values within it can be accessed by way of indexing.
-Now let's put all of our knowledge of recommendation systems to do something interesting: making predictions for a new user!
+Now let's put our knowledge of recommendation systems to do something interesting: making predictions for a new user!

 ## Obtaining User Ratings

 It's great that we have working models and everything, but wouldn't it be nice to get to recommendations specifically tailored to your preferences?
 That's what we'll be doing now.
-The first step to go let's create a function that allows students to pick randomly selected movies.
+The first step is to create a function that allows us to pick randomly selected movies.
 The function should present users with a movie and ask them to rate it.
 If they have not seen the movie, they should be able to skip rating it.

-The function `movie_rater` should take as parameters:
+The function `movie_rater()` should take as parameters:

-* movie_df : DataFrame - a dataframe containing the movie ids, name of movie, and genres
+* `movie_df`: DataFrame - a dataframe containing the movie ids, name of movie, and genres
-* num : int - number of ratings
+* `num`: int - number of ratings
-* genre : string - a specific genre from which to draw movies
+* `genre`: string - a specific genre from which to draw movies

 The function returns:
-* rating_list : list - a collection of dictionaries in the format of {'userId': int  , 'movieId': int  ,'rating': float  }
+* rating_list : list - a collection of dictionaries in the format of {'userId': int , 'movieId': int , 'rating': float}

 #### This function is optional, but fun :)